drumslave-git/react-sandbox/README.md

 ## Starting the dev server

-Make sure you have Node.js installed.
+Make sure you have the latest Stable or LTS version of Node.js installed.

 1. `git clone https://github.com/KleoPetroff/react-webpack-boilerplate.git`
 2. Run `npm install` or `yarn install`